hujambo-io/dev-setup/README.md

+Here's an updated README.md file reflecting the new Ansible-based setup process while keeping the old method under a "Deprecated" section:

 # Development Environment Setup

 This repository contains scripts and configurations to set up a development environment across macOS, Linux, and Windows using Ansible.